 To learn more, check out the guide for the certificate-based SSH authentication.

-The Teleport Auth server maintains the audit log of everything happening inside the environment.
+The Teleport Auth service maintains the audit log of everything happening inside the environment.
 The audit log consists of two components:

 - The event log.
 It consists of well-documented JSON records of security events.
 Examples of such events include login attempts, file transfers, code execution, filesystem changes, or network activity.